fspiri/Data_helper_suite/readme.md

                         ├ lamas
                         ╎
  ```
+- **requirements**:
-- **requirements**: have Chrome installed on your system.
+    - have Chrome installed on your system.
 Will be used as guest, no log-in needed.
+    - have selenium installed.
+If not just run `pip install selenium`
 - run with `python rename_snippet.py`.
 - the snippet will create a `downloads` folder in which all the queries will be downloaded.
 - the downloaded images are small, adapt for machine learning.